ADULT AND SECOND EDUCATION

-The college shall offer credit and noncredit courses designed to fill gaps in a person’s schooling and to enable the employed person to enhance skills or to cross-train for other occupational fields.
-Navarro College offers selected college credit courses for non-credit enrollment.
-A concurrent course is a continuing education course which meets at the same time and place as an existing college credit course on the same topic, and faculty will meet accreditation standards for teaching credit courses.
+The college shall offer credit and noncredit courses designed to fill gaps in a person’s education and to enable the employed person to enhance skills or to cross-train for other occupational fields.

 1. Schedule and Enrollment

 Eligible courses will be identified in the Continuing Education schedule of classes.
-Enrollment can be accomplished at the Admissions and Records Office, the Continuing Education Office, or at any at any Navarro College campus.
+Enrollment can be completed through the Admissions and Records Office, the Continuing Education Office, or at any at any Navarro College campus.
 Completion of a continuing education enrollment card is required.

-Continuing Education Units (CEU) will be awarded for successful completion of concurrent classes.
+Continuing Education Units (CEU’s) will be awarded upon successful completion of concurrent classes.
 Transcripts of CEU’s will be available upon request.
-Continuing Education students will be expected to participate in class, turn in all assignments, be prepared with all required materials, and take all tests as required by the instructor.
+Continuing Education students will be expected to participate in class, turn in all assignments in a timely manner, be prepared with all required materials, and take all tests as required by the instructor.
 Students must meet all attendance requirements to receive CEU credit.

-The colleges shall offer courses designed to prepare students “for living,” in contrast to “making a living”—i.e., courses intended to prepare for responsible citizenship, to increase competence in communication, to improve understanding of his or her cultural heritage and physical and biological environment to aid in achieving a balanced personal and social adjustment, and to provide an opportunity for life enrichment.
+The college shall offer courses designed to prepare students “for living,” in contrast to “making a living”—i.e., courses intended to prepare for responsible citizenship, to increase competence in communication, to improve understanding of his or her cultural heritage, physical and biological environment to aid in achieving a balanced personal and social adjustment, and to provide an opportunity for life enrichment.
 Vocational enrichment courses shall also be offered.

 ADULT EDUCATION AND LITERACY (AEL)

-AEL is a program that provides instruction for adults whose ability to compute, speak, read, or write the English language only at or below a level that substantially impairs their ability to find or retain employment commensurate with their real ability.
+AEL is a program that provides instruction to adults whose ability to compute, speak, read, or write the English language is at or below a level that substantially impairs their ability to find or retain employment commensurate with their real ability.

 ENGLISH AS A SECOND LANGUAGE (ESL)

-This program is designed for the adult learner who wishes to strengthen reading, writing, math or life-coping skills and go on to obtain their High School Equivalency.
+This program is designed for the adult learner who wishes to strengthen reading, writing, math or life-coping skills and go on to obtain their High School Equivalency (HSE).
 The program offers basic instruction in reading, math, and/or language.
 Individuals are pre-tested to determine reading and math entry levels.

 This program combines occupational skills training with Adult Education and Literacy services to increase the educational and career advancement of participants.
-Individual instruction is based on the student’s entry level and needs.
-Assessment, advising and/or testing is also a part of the program as we will provide assistance in employability, eligibility of students, and job placement when the student completes the program.
+Individual instruction is based on the student’s program of study for an in-demand career.
+Assessment and advising is also a part of the program as assistance in employability, eligibility of students, and job placement is provided upon completion of the program.